Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Further Discussions and Applications

-$\bullet$ \emph{Hyperparameter optimization in distributed learning} In distributed learning, sometimes we want to find a continuous hyperparameter (e.g., learning rate or regularization parameter) that leads to an optimal model with the minimum generalization error\cite{claesen2015hyperparameter,gu2021optimizing}.
-This problem can be formulated as
+\emph{Hyperparameter optimization in distributed learning}: We want to find a continuous hyperparameter (e.g., learning rate or regularization parameter) that leads to an optimal model with the minimum generalization error\cite{yang2020hyperparameter,gu2021optimizing}.
+This problem is